 Winter Getaways in New England: Surprise Getaway Cabin

-Booking with Getaway Cabins is an adventure from the start.
+Booking with Getaway Cabins is an adventure from the start, and makes for one of the most amazing winter getaways in New England.
 They have outposts outside of 12 major cities.
 The address isn’t even revealed to you until after you book.
 I booked through the Boston outpost and my cabin was actually in southern New Hampshire.

 As I drove down the winding dirt road, I passed modern tiny houses dappled throughout the woods.
 They are spaced out to give you all of the privacy you need.